Component Types

 - Each page is its own component entry, with automatic page numbering.

-- Pages can be individually named.
+- Pages can be individually named, and each page has its own physical size.

 - Preview as a booklet in playtest rooms, navigating with arrow buttons.
+The book takes the shape of whichever page you are on, so turning to a differently shaped page reshapes the book.

 Note